mtanic/Epicapture/README.md

 # Epicapture
-code use for the analysis of Epicapture project
+code used for the analysis of Epicapture project